sulthonkaf/sulthonkaf/README.md

 ## 🧭 Executive Summary

-I am **Sulthon Kaffaah Al Farizzi**, a technology leader from Indonesia with a strong interest in building impactful digital products, intelligent systems, and scalable software platforms.
+I am **Sulthon Kaffaah Al Farizzi**, a technology leader from Indonesia with a strong passion for innovation, software engineering, artificial intelligence, business, economics, public systems, and impact-driven leadership.

-Currently, I serve as the **CEO of Overlogic**, where I lead technology-driven innovation by combining software engineering, artificial intelligence, business strategy, and human-centered problem solving.
+Currently, I serve as the **CEO of Overlogic**, where I lead technology-driven innovation by combining software engineering, artificial intelligence, product strategy, business thinking, and human-centered problem solving.

-I also serve as the **CTO at Posturely**, focusing on the development of technology solutions that support posture awareness, digital health innovation, and intelligent user-centered systems.
+I also serve as the **CTO at Posturely, MOMSYNC, and Nevron**, focusing on product architecture, technical direction, digital health innovation, intelligent systems, and scalable software development.

-My work is driven by a mission to create technology that is not only functional, but also meaningful, scalable, ethical, and beneficial for society.
+My work is driven by a long-term mission to build meaningful technology that is not only functional, but also strategic, ethical, scalable, and beneficial for society.

 ---